 Concepts (SFASs).
-This conceptual framework is explained in intermediate accounting text books (Intermediate Accounting, Seventh Edition, Spiceland, Sepe, Nelson, page 19) and financial reporting research resources (Wiley GAAP 2011, Interpretations and Applications of Generally Accepted Accounting Principles, Bragg, page 15) This theory will leverage the US GAAP conceptual framework but it is highly likely that it is equally applicable to other financial reporting conceptual frameworks.
+This conceptual framework is explained in intermediate accounting text books (Intermediate Accounting, Seventh Edition, Spiceland, Sepe, Nelson, page 19) and financial reporting research resources (Wiley GAAP 2011, Interpretations and Applications of Generally Accepted Accounting Principles, Bragg, page 15) This theory will leverage the US GAAP conceptual framework but it is highly likely that it is equally applicable to other financial reporting conceptual frameworks such as International Financial Reporting Standards (IFRS).